scriptit-fr/GenAIApp/README.md

 - **Web Search Integration:** Perform web searches to enhance chatbot responses.
 - **Image Analysis:** Retrieve image descriptions using Gemini and OpenAI's vision models.
 - **Function Calling:** Enable the chat to call predefined functions and utilize their results in conversations.
-- **Assistant Knowledge Retrieval:** Retrieve knowledge from OpenAI vector search assistants for a better contextual response.
+- **Vector Store Search:** Retrieve knowledge from OpenAI vector stores for a better contextual response.
 - **Document Analysis:** Analyze documents from Google Drive with support for various formats.

 ## Prerequisites